More information can be found in our calendar (German only).

 The Frankfurt-based artists Dirk Paschke and Daniel Milohnic created the Works Swimming Pool in 2001 as part of the „Contemporary Art and Criticism“ art project.
 Since then, the blue pool, framed by impressive industrial architecture, has stood symbolically for the structural change in the Ruhr Area.

-From 19 July on, cinema films are screened on six Thursday evenings underneath the pusher machine, directly next to the pool.
-The fifth edition of the open-air cinema at the Works Swimming Pool features films in which the element of fire plays a central role.
-The programme was developed in cooperation with ‚Junge Freunde Zollverein‘.
+From 13 July on, cinema films are screened on six Thursday evenings underneath the pusher machine, directly next to the works swimming pool.

-From 29 August to 01 September 2019, the chefs of „Essen genießen“ invite everyone to the Gourmetmeile Metropole Ruhr at the UNESCO World Heritage Site Zollverein.
+In August 2023, the chefs of „Essen genießen“ invite everyone to the Gourmetmeile Metropole Ruhr at the UNESCO World Heritage Site Zollverein.
 From typical miners‘ dishes to exotic delicacies, there is something for every taste.

 During the four days of the Gourmetmeile Metropole Ruhr on the former Track Boulevard at Zollverein Shaft XII, top regional restaurateurs present their culinary skills.
 Lovers of regional miner’s cuisine also get their money’s worth: At least one typical miner’s dish is served at each stand.
 In addition to culinary temptations, a stage programme and a firework display on Saturday evening await guests and gourmets from across the region.

-Tradition with a future: On 28 and 29 September 2019, the advertising associations of District VI – Zollverein, in cooperation with Zollverein Foundation are inviting to the 30th Großes Zechenfest at the World Heritage Site.
-More than 50 events on five stages ensure excellent entertainment.
+On 23 and 24 September 2023, the advertising associations of District VI – Zollverein, in cooperation with Zollverein Foundation are inviting to the Großes Zechenfest at the World Heritage Site.
+More than 50 events on several stages ensure excellent entertainment.

 For children and the whole family, Zollverein Foundation and the Ruhr Museum offer many exciting hands-on activities on the “ Türöffnertag“ (Door Opener Day) of the „Sendung mit der Maus“ (TV series for children called Mouse TV outside of Germany).
 For an entire day, a free, varied programme awaits all fans of the Mouse aged five and over at the Zollverein UNESCO World Heritage Site.

-In October 2019, the third International Literature Festival lit.RUHR takes place again in the whole Ruhr Area.
-40 events for adults and 35 for children and young people are planned.
-Zollverein is the festival centre, in addition there are other venues in Essen.
+In October 2023, the International Literature Festival lit.RUHR takes place again in the whole Ruhr Area.
+Roundabout 70 events for adults, children and young people are planned.